Our charitable activities focus on wellbeing, skills and employment and enterprise.

 We work with young Londoners aged 4-24, with a focus on those from low income households who are in crisis or who are from vulnerable groups.
 We target our interventions in schools and communities in areas of economic disadvantage.

-There are at least 400,000 children living in households experiencing food insecurity.
-Covid-19 is hugely exacerbating issues around food poverty, meaning that these figures are now likely to be much higher and will continue to increase.
+There are estimated to be at least 500,000 children living in households experiencing food insecurity as a result of Covid-19.
 Holiday food and activity programmes like Kitchen Social are vital in helping to reach and support the hardest hit families.

-Since 2017, the programme provides children with a safe place to go during the holidays where they can socialise and get a healthy meal, and also helps to alleviate the financial strains on families struggling to access food an childcare.
+Since 2017, the programme has provided children with a safe place to go during the holidays where they can socialise, take part in enriching activities and get a healthy meal.
+It also helps to alleviate the financial strains on families struggling to access food and childcare.

 As a key part of the Mayor of London’s Food Strategy, Kitchen Social has a vital role to play in protecting young people from low-income backgrounds from learning loss and other negative impacts of holiday food insecurity and food poverty.